alexmaccalman/policeshootinganalysis/policesShootingRMK.md

 Although the plot does not show a trend and the correlation between this education variable and the number of protest is very low, all of the higher values of protest are concentrated on the lower end of the x-axis.
-This provides some indication that the cities will low enrollment in college have a higher number of protests.
+This provides some indication that the cities with low enrollment in college have a higher number of protests.

 Conclusion